kleineluka/backlace/README.md

 # Backlace 💗
 Base Toon Shader for VRChat & Unity.
 Forked from [Toony Rebuild](https://github.com/VRLabs/Toony-Standard-Rebuild/tree/main) which is under the [MIT License](https://github.com/VRLabs/Toony-Standard-Rebuild/blob/main/LICENSE).
-More information (license, features, etc.) will be added as the shader is (re-)built.
+More information (license, features, etc.) will be added as the shader is (re-)built. **This is a base to build your work off of, not a replacement for all-in-one shaders (ex.
+LilToon, Poiyomi, etc.)**.

 ## Code Structure